 Historical resources are recognized as part of the environment under the California Environmental Quality Act (Public Resources Code Sections 21001(b) and 21084.1 and Title 14, California Code of Regulations Section 15064.5).
 For environmental review purposes under CEQA, the screening of demolition permit applications is required to identify designated historic properties, and properties with potential historic significance.
+A project that may cause a substantial adverse change in the significance of an historical resource is a project that may have a significant effect on the environment.
+The fact that a resource is not listed in the National, State or Alameda County Register does not preclude a lead agency from determining whether the resource may be eligible for listing in an historical resource for purposes of this section.
 The screening of demolition permits shall be conducted as prescribed by this chapter.

 A. If a permit is sought to demolish or relocate a building or structure that was constructed at least fifty (50) years prior to the date of application for demolition or relocation, and that building or structure is not currently on the Register, and is not the subject of a pending nomination to the Register, the permit application shall be referred to the Planning Director to allow the director to make a preliminary determination of whether the structure meets the criteria of a landmark.
-For purposes of this section, a building or structure for which a building permit was issued and construction commenced not less than fifty (50) years prior to the date of application for a demolition or relocation permit shall be considered to have been constructed not less than fifty (50) years ago, regardless of when the construction was completed, and regardless of whether the building or structure was thereafter expanded, modified or otherwise altered.
+For purposes of this section, a building or structure for which a building permit was issued and construction commenced not less than fifty (50) years prior to the date of application for a demolition or relocation permit shall be considered to have been constructed not less than fifty (50) years agosubject to this Section, regardless of when the construction was completed, and regardless of whether the building or structure was thereafter expanded, modified or otherwise altered.
 Absent sufficient evidence to the contrary, the date of issuance of the building permit shall be considered to be the date on which construction commenced.